How to Fire Someone

 Before getting down to a recommended step-by-step process on how to fire someone, let's discuss a few basic ideas here.

-- First, it's important to understand any federal and state-specific laws which influence how an employee is hired, evaluated, and terminated.
+- Know the Law.
+First, it's important to understand any federal and state-specific laws which influence how an employee is hired, evaluated, and terminated.
 For this reason, consulting with your human resources department can be critical before taking the final step of terminating employment.

-- Aside from complying with any laws, it's also critical to know and follow your company's written employment/termination policies.
+- Know Your Company's Policies.
+Aside from complying with any laws, it's also critical to know and follow your company's written employment/termination policies.
 Employers should be able to show that there is some type of standards that an employee must meet and that employees are aware of them.
 Some of these may be general, such as attendance requirements, and others may be specific to a given position.

 A company should also be able to show that the standards are applied consistently.
 For instance, if one employee has excessive absences and receives no disciplinary action but another is fired for the same behavior, a problem can follow as there is clear evidence of favoritism.

-- In addition, evaluation of employees on a regular basis is important.
+- Look at the Record of Employee Evaluations.
+In addition, evaluation of employees on a regular basis is important.
 For instance, semi-annual or annual evaluations can be very useful to show that all employees are evaluated and receive feedback, giving them an opportunity to know where they stand.
 Of course, if there are evaluations, any performance problems should be noted.
 If employment is terminated and a review of evaluations and other documentation demonstrates no previous performance problems, the case for a lawsuit is stronger.

 Many of the actions that you take in regards to documenting the process will protect your company but are also good practice to assure fair treatment of employees.